bestape/alchemy/README.md

 ### why

+I define code (function, verb) as data (object, noun) with the potential to produce an Infinite stack of unique input-output data.

+I do this so that I can define a module as a subject and write complete sentences -- computational prose -- in JavaScript.

+This means that a torus's point-at-Infinity loop-around cannot fixate my definition of code because it repeats itself.

+Instead, this repository uses a *metal-Pythag* point-at-Infinity loop-around I invented that can fixate my definition of code.

+A *metal-Pythag*'s point-at-Infinity loop-around has a finite modulo sequence (rotation), like a torus does.

+However, unlike a torus, a *metal-Pythag*'s point-at-Infinity loop-around also has a positive & negative Infinite number-line sequence (scale).

+This positive (forward) & negative (backward) number-line exists as an exponent of a scale-symmetry base and provides the Infinite stack index for my definition of unique input-output data.

+### problem & opportunity

-The irrational number of a right triangle diagonal like `sqrt2` is not so much irrational nature as it is a non-halting *anthyphairesis* process.
+Phenomenologically, the irrational number of a right triangle diagonal like `2^(1/2)` is not so much irrational Nature as it is a non-halting *anthyphairesis* process.

 When measure is intended to reconcile an irrational number with a rational unit, the non-halting process of the irrational number means it's incommensurate unless approximate.

-In this context, without a Euclidean algorithm *greatest common divisor*, an irrational number is problematic because its measure is inaccurate compared to rational numbers.
+In this context, without a [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm#/media/File:Euclidean_algorithm_1071_462.gif) *greatest common divisor*, an irrational number is problematic because its measure is inaccurate compared to rational numbers.

-However, when measure is intented to perpetuate an ongoing sequence, an irrational number's non-halting process is invaluable.
+However, when measure is intended to perpetuate an ongoing sequence, an irrational number's non-halting process is an invaluable engine.

 ### how

-The non-halting property of a right triangle diagonal is not limted to the diagonal.
+The non-halting property of a right triangle diagonal is not limited to the diagonal.

 By removing the orthogonal lengths of a right triangle from its diagonal, the remaining value is the non-halting part.